 If you already have a will, you can easily add a codicil (an amendment to your will) providing for a bequest.
 If you do not have a will, this is the time to prepare one.
 A will is fully revocable while you live—you retain control and can easily make revisions should your circumstances change.

-When you include Saint Patricl Catholic Church & School in your will, you are supporting our Catholic faith community far into the future.
-Your bequest can take a number of different forms:
+When you include Saint Patrick Catholic Church & School in your will, you are supporting our Catholic faith community far into the future.
+Your bequest can take several different forms:

 Ways to Give